 § 4.2 Insert a description of each Additional Service designated in Section 4.1 as the Architect’s responsibility, if not further described in an exhibit attached to this document.

-« »
+4.1.1 Programming: Educational program visioning process by Frank Locker as an outside consultant shall be an Additional Service to this Contract.

+4.1.3 Measured Drawings: Detailed measured drawings of the existing facilities if required shall be an Additional Service to this Contract.

+4.1.4 Existing Facilities Surveys: The topographic survey services as described in the RFP for Survey Services shall be an Additional Service to this Contract.

 § 4.3 Additional Services may be provided after execution of this Agreement, without invalidating the Agreement.
 Except for services required due to the fault of the Architect, any Additional Services provided in accordance with this Section 4.3 shall entitle the Architect to compensation pursuant to Section 11.3 and an appropriate adjustment in the Architect’s schedule.